mokimokheonpark/Puzzle-Bobble/README.md

 ## License

-Include information on the license under which the project is distributed.
-You can include the full text of the license or a summary, as well as any relevant attribution or copyright information.
+This project is dedicated to the public domain, under the terms of the [Unlicense](http://unlicense.org/).
+You may use, modify, and distribute this code without restriction or attribution.